“Therefore let us not sleep, as others do, but let us watch and be sober“

 Pseudo security of spiritual sloth will put us in danger.
 Be on guard against spiritual indifference.
 A believer who has the viewpoint of God on prophecy has a sane outlook on the future.
 He knows that God has a plan.
 He knows everything is in control.

 God expects believers to behave in keeping with their prerogatives and status as Christians.
-God gives to us special revelation about the Rapture and the Day of the Lord in the Bible.
+God gives us special revelation about the Rapture and the Day of the Lord in the Bible.
 Prophecy is not for the carnal or curious.
 All prophecy has a practical, spiritual lesson to teach.